Skip to main content

 • You have taken time out from your course for illness or caring responsibilities, are now recovered/your caring responsibilities have ended, and you are waiting to go back to your course.

-If you are a part-time student, you can only claim Universal Credit if your course does not stop you from doing your work related activities.
+You can only claim Universal Credit if your course does not stop you from doing your work related activities which depends on your circumstances.

 If you are expected to look for work and be available for work, you will have to show that your course won’t stop you from doing this, and you might have to agree to give up your course if you get a job offer.